 Make picture cards of these four birds: House crow, Black Drongo, Indian Robin (Male), Asian Koel (Male).
+(You can download these pictures from www.vigyanpratibha.in for printing).
 Divide the class into groups and give one picture card to each group.
 Ask them to describe the physical features of the bird in detail.
 Each group may write at least five features that help identify the bird.
 The four images may be pasted on a large sheet and displayed to the class.
 The teacher may read out observations from each group, while the rest of the class identifies which bird is being described.
 If you want add more birds to this game, you may include Large-billed Crow, Indian Cormorant, Ashy Drongo, and Indian Blackbird.

-Figure 2: Picture cards
+Figure T2 Picture cards